Inkering/CozyPad/README.md

 Our goal is to create and program a tiny keyboard to make frequent tasks or shortcuts easier to access on a computer.
 It will have eight keys in a 4 column, 2 row grid, and will connect over usb to a computer.
-The computer will dictate the key-binding through it's operating system, but the keypad firmware will bridge the gap between the key switches and the computer's USB keyboard spec.
+The computer will dictate the key-binding through its operating system, but the keypad firmware will bridge the gap between the key switches and the computer's USB keyboard spec.

 Details about the project and what we want to learn from it are in our [proposal